HKO-WHL-Sums-Portland-Victoria

 |31

-Referees — Mike Campbell, Nick Panter.
-Linesmen — Jordan Browne, Chris Van Deventer.
+Referees — Ryan Benbow, Nick Panter.
+Linesmen — Cole Cooke, Liam Reid.